Find Grad Schools

 11 Yearly Graduations

 University of Georgia is the 11th most popular school in the nation for students seeking a master's degree in food sciences.
 Each year, around 39,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
 During the most recent year for which we have data, 11 people received their master's degree in food sciences from UGA.
-Of these students, 67% were women and 11% were members of underrepresented racial-ethnic groups.
+About 90% of this group were women, and 30% were students from an underrepresented racial-ethnic group.

 #11